yanwsh/videojs-panorama/README.md

 ### videoType
 This plugin can play two types of video, equirectangular and fisheye. `Defaults value is equirectangular`.

-## The property below only support fisheye video.
+## The properties below only support fisheye video.

 ### rotateX
 rotate video view by x axis. `Defaults value is 0`.
 Value should be radian.